yeemey/2018-05-29-kingcounty/index.md

 unzip sqlite-shell-win32-x86-3090200.zip -d .swc/sqlite3
 echo "alias nano='winpty `pwd`/.swc/nano/nano'
 alias sqlite3='winpty `pwd`/.swc/sqlite3/sqlite3'" >~/.bashrc

 </code>
 </pre>
 <li>Close and reopen Git Bash.
-You should see a notification that a .bash_profile has been created for you.
-	This is normal and will only appear the first time after you run the installation commands</li>
+You should see the notification "This looks like an incorrect setup.
+A ~/.bash_profile that loads ~/.bashrc will be created for you."
+This is normal and will only appear the first time after you run the installation commands.</li>
 			</ol>
 	</p>